jburwell/faux-flix/README.md

 ## Payment

-Payment is not a part of this simulation: you can assume that customers already pay a monthly subscription fee and pay no additional fee to rent a video.
+Payment is not a part of this simulation.
+It is assumed that customers already pay a monthly subscription fee and pay no additional fee to rent a video.

 ## Movies